agustin-del-pino/go-parsy/README.md

 # go-parsy
-Go Parser wrapper for more easy and understable approach.
+Go Parser wrapper for more easy and understandable approach.

 # Overview